Study at Murdoch: a General Guide

 available, students should enrol in the relevant Transition Unit.

 Students in a post-2014 Bachelor Degree Course are required to take a Transition Unit normally in their first semester of enrolment.
 A Transition Unit is a compulsory unit that introduces students to degree-specific skills that are necessary for success at university.
-For more information, refer to the section on Foundation and Transition Units in Bachelor Studies: A General Guide.
+For more information, refer to the section on Transition and Foundation Units in Bachelor Studies: A General Guide.

-A student enrolling in a post-2014 Bachelor Degree Course must enrol in a Breadth Unit.
-This is a specially designated Unit that provides students with interdisciplinary knowledge.
-100-level Breadth Units are specified for each Degree Course.
-At 200 level and 300 level students may select from any appropriate level Breadth Unit offered.
+A student enrolling in a post-2014 Bachelor Degree Course must enrol in Breadth Units.
+These are specially designated Units that provide students with interdisciplinary knowledge.
+At 100 level, Breadth Units are specified for each Degree Course; at 200 level and 300 level, students may select from any appropriate Breadth Unit offered.

-A student enrolling in a post-2014 Bachelor Degree Course must enrol in Research Units at 200 level and 300 level designed for single undergraduate degrees or for groups of cognate Majors supporting the development of research skills.
+A student enrolling in a post-2014 Bachelor Degree Course must enrol in Research Units at 200 level and 300 level.
+Research Units are designed for single undergraduate degrees or for groups of cognate Majors, and support the development of research skills.

 Skills Development Elective Units